nmcilree/screeny/README.md

 - build docker image by running following command from root of folder `docker build -t <your-tag-name> --no-cache .`
 - run the docker container using following command ( setting it to forward port 80 on your host to port 80 in the container ) `docker run -t -d -p 80:80 screeny
 - Check it's running `docker ps` - this should show the running process
+- browser to host URL/IP to download latest screengrab ( be mindful of your browser caching - perhaps adding a random querystring to the request might help )

+**Manually running scrape**
+You can execute into the running docker container and manually run the scape
+- `docker exec -it <name-of-container> bash` ( you can get the name by running `docker ps` )
+- run `python scrape.py` to manually run